FaisalTamanoJr/Class-Notes/pages/NUMMETS - Lesson 6.2.md

 where $\prod$ refers to the *product*.

 $L_{i}(x)$ will be $1$ at $x=x_{i}$ and $0$ at any other points; as a result, $L_{i}(x)f(x_{i})$ takes on the value of $f(x_{i})$ at $x_{i}$.

+The error estimate can be computed with

+$$
+R_{n}= f[x,x_{n},x_{n-1},\dots,x_{0}] \prod^n_{i=0}(x-x_{i})
+$$

+## Newton or Lagrange?

+For exploratory computations, Newton’s method is preferred because it gives insight to the different-order formulas’ behavior; it is suited for cases where the polynomial’s order is unknown.
+Furthermore, because Newton’s method employs a finite difference, we can easily integrate the error estimate to it.

+Lagrange is preferred over Newton in cases where only one interpolation is to be performed because it is easier to program—it does not depend on divided differences, but the polynomial’s order must be known beforehand.